 There are at least six allegations of child sexual abuse perpetrated by Glover.

-Once agains the Catholic Church was more committed to protecting one of their own, than the safety of their young parishioners.
+Once again, the Catholic Church was more committed to protecting one of their own, than the safety of their young parishioners.

 Maitland-Newcastle Catholic diocese hired a paedophile teacher